tantodefi/speedrunLUKSO-challenges/README.md

 ## 🚩 Challenge 2: 🏵 Token Vendor with LSP7

 🤖 Smart contracts are kind of like "always on" vending machines that anyone can access.
 Let's make a decentralized, digital currency.
 Then, let's build an unstoppable vending machine that will buy and sell the currency.
-We'll learn about the "approve" pattern for ERC20s and how contract to contract interactions work.
+We'll learn about the new LSP7 token contract standard and how contract to contract interactions work.

 https://github.com/tantodefi/SpeedRunLUKSO/tree/challenge-2-token-vendor